MicrosoftCloud Infrastructure

 Microsoft Azure is a major cloud platform with EU regions.
 However, Microsoft is a US company and Azure falls under the US CLOUD Act, meaning US authorities can compel Microsoft to hand over data stored on any Azure server worldwide.

-Why Switch from Azure?
+Why switch from Azure?

 • US CLOUD Act: Microsoft can be compelled to hand over EU-stored data